gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ### Loading configuration from external file

 Omnibus-gitlab package loads all configuration from `/etc/gitlab/gitlab.rb` file.
-This file has strict file permissions and is owned by `root` user.
-The reason for strict permissions and ownership is that `/etc/gitlab/gitlab.rb` is being executed as Ruby code by `root` user during `gitlab-ctl reconfigure`.
+This file has strict file permissions and is owned by the `root` user.
+The reason for strict permissions and ownership is that `/etc/gitlab/gitlab.rb` is being executed as Ruby code by the `root` user during `gitlab-ctl reconfigure`.
 This means that users who have write access to `/etc/gitlab/gitlab.rb` can add configuration that will be executed as code by `root`.

-In certain organizations it is allowed to have access to the configuration files but not as root user.
+In certain organizations it is allowed to have access to the configuration files but not as the root user.
 You can include an external configuration file inside `/etc/gitlab/gitlab.rb` by specifying the path to the file:

 ```ruby
 from_file "/home/admin/external_gitlab.rb"

 ```

 Please note that code you include into `/etc/gitlab/gitlab.rb` using `from_file` will run with `root` privileges when you run `sudo gitlab-ctl reconfigure`.
-Any configuration that is set in `/etc/gitlab/gitlab.rb` after `from_file` is included will take precedence over the configuration from included file.
+Any configuration that is set in `/etc/gitlab/gitlab.rb` after `from_file` is included will take precedence over the configuration from the included file.

 ### Storing Git data in an alternative directory